ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

    SSH vyatta@<VRA Private IP Address>
    ```
    {: codeblock}
-2. Create a new virtual interface with the private VLAN ID, subnet gateway IP address and CIDR recorded in the earlier steps.
+2. Create a new virtual interface with the private VLAN number, subnet gateway IP address and CIDR recorded in the earlier steps.
 The CIDR will typically be /26.
    ```
    set interfaces bonding dp0bond0 vif <VLAN ID> address <Subnet Gateway IP>/<CIDR>
    commit